injeti-manohar/WorkshopPLUS-Developing-Applications-with-Containers/README.md

 # Disclaimer

-This is the lab portion of Microsoft Premier Services - WorkshopPLUS - Developing Applications with Containers.
+This is the lab portion of Microsoft Premier/Unified Support Services - WorkshopPLUS - Developing Applications with Containers.
 All code in this repo is intended for that purpose.

 # Contact